UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ### `read_tsv` to read in tab-separated files

 Another common way data is stored is with tabs as the delimiter.
-Notice the data file, `can_lang_tab.tsv`, has tabs in between the columns instead of commas.
+Notice the data file, `can_lang.tsv`, has tabs in between the columns instead of commas.

 ```code